jboursiquot/workshop-go-best-practices/README.md

 ### Vendoring

-- While we wait for the official `go dep` tool from the Go team, there are several community options you can try:
+While we wait for the official `go dep` tool from the Go team, there are several community options you can try:

--- `glide` (glide.sh) is similar to `npm` or `bundler` in usage if you're confortable with those tools already.
+- `glide` (glide.sh) is similar to `npm` or `bundler` in usage if you're confortable with those tools already.
--- `govendor`
+- `govendor`
--- `gvt`
+- `gvt`
--- others

 ## Format & Style